 For more information on visa sponsorship for fruit and vegetable picker jobs in Canada, please visit the website of the Immigration, Refugees and Citizenship Canada (IRCC).

-Available Fruit or Vegetable Picker Jobs in Canada November 2023
+Fruit and Vegetable Picker Jobs in Canada in 2024

-There are 322 fruit or vegetable picker jobs available in Canada.
-The job postings are for all Harvesting labourers (NOC 85101).
-The highest paying jobs are in British Columbia, with an average wage of $24.00 per hour.
-The job outlook is positive, with a projected growth of 11% from 2019 to 2029.
+In Canada, there are currently 322 job opportunities for fruit and vegetable pickers.
+These jobs are categorized as Harvesting Labourers under the National Occupational Classification (NOC 85101).
+The highest-paying positions can be found in British Columbia, where the average wage is $24.00 per hour.
+The job outlook for this profession is promising, with an expected growth rate of 11% from 2019 to 2029.

-Here is a breakdown of the number of jobs available by province or territory:
+Here’s a breakdown of the available jobs by province or territory:

-The wages for fruit and vegetable picker jobs vary depending on the province or territory, the experience of the worker, and the type of crop being picked.
-However, the average hourly wage for fruit and vegetable pickers in Canada is around $15.00.
+The wages for fruit and vegetable picker positions can vary depending on factors such as the province or territory, the worker’s experience, and the type of crop being harvested.
+On average, fruit and vegetable pickers in Canada earn around $15.00 per hour.

-If you are interested in working as a fruit or vegetable picker in Canada, there are a number of things you can do to increase your chances of getting a job.
-First, make sure you have the skills and experience required for the job.
-Second, apply for jobs early.
-The earlier you apply, the better your chances of getting a job offer.
-Third, be prepared to work long hours in hot and humid conditions.
-Fourth, be prepared to travel to different parts of the country to work on different farms.
+If you are interested in pursuing a career as a fruit or vegetable picker in Canada, there are steps you can take to enhance your chances of securing a job.
+First, ensure that you possess the necessary skills and experience required for the job.
+Second, apply for positions early, as early applications tend to have a better chance of success.

 How to Apply for fruit or vegetable picker jobs available in Canada